lanl-aea/waves/docs/tutorial_07_cartesian_product.rst

 In this figure we begin to see the value of a build system for modsim execution.
-Despite excluding most of the simulation output files, the full parameter study directed graph is much larger than the one shown in :ref:`tutorial_include_files_waves`.
+Despite excluding most of the simulation output files, the full parameter study directed graph is much larger than the one shown in :ref:`tutorial_include_files`.
 With the piecewise construction of the input deck standing in for a moderately complex modsim project, even a four set parameter study quickly grows unmanageable for manual state tracking and execution.
 With `SCons`_ managing the directed graph construction, state, and execution, the modsim developer can focus attention on the engineering analysis and benefit from partial re-execution of the parameter study when only a subset of the parameter